-All of the Class A Common Stock (including shares of Class A Common Stock underlying the CPIA Warrant) offered by the Selling Securityholders pursuant to this prospectus will be sold by the Selling Securityholders for their respective accounts.
+All of the shares of Class A Common Stock (including those shares of Class A Common Stock issuable upon the exercise of the VRM Warrants and those shares of Class A Common Stock issuable upon the exercise of the VRP Warrant) offered by the Selling Securityholders pursuant to this prospectus will be sold by the Selling Securityholders for their respective accounts.
 We will not receive any of the proceeds from these sales.

-As the exercise price for one share of Class A Common Stock under of the CPIA Warrant is only \$0.0025, should the CPIA Holder exercise the CPIA Warrant, we would only receive nominal proceeds therefrom.
+As the exercise price for one share of Class A Common Stock under the VRM Warrants and the VRP Warrant is only \$0.0001, should the VRM Warrants or the VRP Warrant be exercised, we would only receive nominal proceeds therefrom.